David is a writer and an avid fitness enthusiast who gained a muscular physique through resistance training.

 In order to build muscle, you must either do more reps or more weight over time.
 It's called the principle of "progressive overload."
 Always strive to challenge yourself.
 Note, you don't have to progress every single week, but if you're doing the same weight for months, then that is a problem (unless you've reached your goal & just are maintaining).
 Building a bigger firmer butt takes time.
 Just remember, the glutes are the largest muscle in the human body!

 Also, make sure you're getting enough macro-nutrients: protein, carbohydrates, and fats.
 Eating too much will cause too much fat gain compared to muscle gain.
-Conversely, restricting your calories too much will cause lose of energy and you will not build up your legs and glutes.
+Conversely, restricting your calories too much will cause a loss of energy and you will not build up your legs and glutes.

 In conclusion, the single-legged leg press is a great exercise to add to your repertoire if you have not already.
 Both men and women can benefit from it.